-There’s usually hesitation around giving away free samples.
-There’s the expense, for one thing, and often the fear that the client will take the free product and then not purchase.
+Understandably, there's hesitation around giving away free samples.
+There’s the expense, for one thing, and concern that the client will take the free product and then not purchase.

 Customers become more connected with a product if they can use their senses – feel, smell, touch, etc. They will share their experience with friends and spread the word if the experience was a good one.
 Free samples can turn an on the fence customer into a fan.

 Big cosmetic companies spend billions of dollars on marketing every year through sampling and gift-with-purchase offers.
 It’s about exposure – clients are encouraged to purchase a product they’re allowed to become familiar with, and may have been unsure of.
 Especially when it comes to skincare products – who wants to put something on their face they haven’t tried?
 The free gift allows the client to experience the product without risk – and at the same time create brand awareness.

 A survey conducted by the company Brand Share, discovered over 60% of consumers were not aware of certain products existence before they had received a sample to try This was true of some products that had been extensively marketed for years!

 Use product samples whenever possible:

 · As a bonus when a service is booked

 · When new products are introduced for treatment and homecare or when there is a special or sale